Skip to content

 Create New Test Set

-If you want to create a test set in a specific folder - select corresponding row in the table, otherwise the test set will be created in the root folder.
-Click the New Test Set button at the bottom of the view and provide necessary details in the opened modal dialog.
+If you want to create a test set in a specific folder, select the corresponding row in the table; otherwise, the test set will be created in the root folder.
+Click the New Test Set button at the bottom of the view and provide the necessary details in the opened modal dialog.

 Test Runs View